malramsay64/Crystal_Melting/notebooks/01_crystal_clustering.md

 With a snapshot chosen,
-we need to find the classification of each local configuration using the knn classification algorithm
+we need to find the classification of each local configuration using the KNN classification algorithm
 I developed previously.
 Since I am interested in the separation of liquid and crystalline regions,